 The license plate frame declared: Fly Away!

-While I didn’t know for sure it was her car on that first visit, the frame’s message was a solid clue.
-Based on the medical charts I’d scanned, she was a flight attendant in her early forties.
+While unsure it was her car on that first visit, the frame’s message was a solid clue.
+Based on the medical chart notes, she was a flight attendant in her early forties.

-This was years ago when I was a hospice chaplain.
+This was years ago when I worked as a hospice chaplain.
+Most of our patients lived in their homes.
 I recollect visiting her a half-dozen times.
-From our first awkward handshake to the final time I sat beside her hospital bed in her brother’s living room, our patient-chaplain relationship strengthened.
-I sensed that she learned to trust me.
-I certainly learned from her as she continued living and loving while cancer recklessly attacked her body.
+From our first awkward handshake to the final moment I sat beside her hospital bed in her brother’s living room, our patient-chaplain relationship had grown stronger.
+She learned to trust me.
+I certainly learned from her as she continued living and loving while cancer relentlessly destroyed her body.
 Even at my last visit, her short gray-blonde hair was stylish.
 Her make-up, aided by her sister-in-law, was impeccable.

 Though the cancer spread across her once-athletic body, it had started in her throat.
 Long before entering hospice, she’d the lost the ability to speak.
 Read More →by